 I get it.
 Brussels sprouts can taste (and smell!) pretty terrible if not prepared properly.
 The solution?
 Prepare them properly!

-Tips for Making the Best Maple Roasted Brussels Sprouts
+Tips for Making Maple Roasted Brussels Sprouts

-Brussels sprouts – pick Brussels sprouts that are firm and heavy for their size.
+Pick Brussels sprouts that are firm and heavy for their size.
 The leaves should be bright green and tightly compacted.
 Avoid Brussels sprouts with yellowing leaves, a sign of age, or black spots, which could indicate fungus.
 Smaller sprouts tend to be sweeter-tasting and more tender, while larger sprouts are more cabbage-like.

-Olive oil – a light drizzle of oil does a few things.
+Another essential ingredients is olive oil.
+A light drizzle of oil does a few things.
 For one, it encourages extra browning and creates a richer, more toasty flavor.
 A little bit of oil also helps the vegetables roast much more evenly than they do without oil, and keeps them from drying out.
 Use enough to give the vegetables a glossy coating, but not so much that the vegetables are swimming in oil.
 I usually toss the vegetables with my hands so I can rub the oil into the vegetables and make sure they have an even coating.

 While roasted Brussels sprouts taste amazing on their own, I like to dress them up a bit.
 Brussels sprouts are a very savory vegetable so I usually pair them with some sweet vegetable, such as carrots or sweet potatoes.
 A drizzle of maple syrup boosts Brussels sprouts’ caramelizing potential as they roast, while also offsetting their slight cabbage-like flavor.
 Finally, the nutty flavor and crunchy texture of roasted hazelnuts just take the Maple Roasted Brussels sprouts to a whole new level.